silkimen/cordova-plugin-advanced-http/README.md

     cordovaHTTP.setHeader("Header", "Value");

-### setParamSerializer
+### setDataSerializer
-Set the parameter serializer which will be used for all future POST and PUT requests.
+Set the data serializer which will be used for all future POST and PUT requests.
 Takes a string representing the name of the serializer.

-    cordovaHTTP.setParamSerializer("urlencoded");
+    cordovaHTTP.setDataSerializer("urlencoded");

 You can choose one of these two:
-* `urlencoded`: send parameters as url encoded content in body (content type "application/x-www-form-urlencoded")
+* `urlencoded`: send data as url encoded content in body (content type "application/x-www-form-urlencoded")
-* `json`: send parameters as JSON encoded content in body (content type "application/json")
+* `json`: send data as JSON encoded content in body (content type "application/json")

 ## Async Functions
 These functions all take success and error callbacks as their last 2 arguments.